Would you like a flat stomach in time for summer?

 A tummy tuck is usually performed under a general anaesthesia as it requires a larger horizontal incision across the abdomen between the naval and the pubic bone, hidden along the bikini line.

 The incision length during abdominoplasty is determined by the amount of skin that needs to be removed to meet the patient’s expectations and desired results.
-Your cosmetic surgeon may have to make an additional incision around the belly button.
+Your doctor may have to make an additional incision around the belly button.

 The muscles underneath the abdominal wall are pulled together into a tighter position, addressing any muscle separation that may have occurred as a result of pregnancy.
 Liposuction may also be used to help contour the stomach region, enhancing the patient’s figure.
 The loose skin is carefully stretched down, excess skin is removed and the incision is closed.